nodepa/seedlingo/docs/content/content-spec.md

   and [Camel-Cased](https://en.wikipedia.org/wiki/Camel_case),
   so that `numeric-1` becomes `mdiNumeric1`

-## Lesson-specification
+## Unit-specification

-The lesson-specification defines which exercises to include in a lesson, and which words from the word-specification to include in an exercise.
+The unit-specification defines which exercises to include in a unit, and which words from the word-specification to include in an exercise.

 <!-- markdownlint-disable MD024 -->